 NGC 2347 (H III.746) is nice, and when the seeing settles I can make out some detail in this small magnitude 13.3 1.7 x 1.3’ spiral.
 “Patchy, dusty spiral arms” is my impression.

 Next time: I am all caught-up on Herschels for the moment.
 Herschel IIs, anyhow.
-I still need to record my Herschel 2500 notes in SkyTools, but, for now anyway, The Whole Big Thing part of The Herschel Project will remain outside the purview of this here astro-blog.
+I still need to record my Herschel 2500 notes in SkyTools, but, for now anyway, the Big Enchilada part of The Herschel Project will remain outside the purview of this here astro-blog.

 Whichever way the wind blows, I’ll be back here waiting for you next Sunday, same bat-time, same bat-channel.